-Personal Favourite: THE SALTY CAMEL – Caramel gelato with sugar shards, topped with caramel popcorn and nut clusters with a caramel sauce.
+A favourite remains The Salty Camel – Caramel gelato with sugar shards, topped with caramel popcorn, nut clusters with a caramel sauce.
 This is one delicious dessert that is always on the menu.
 Some items come and go, but this one is very much a popular choice and cheap enough at $9.95.

-Honorable Mention: The currently off the menu COCONUT & MANGO SORBET WITH COCONUT JELLY.
+The currently off the menu Coconut and Mango Sorbet with Coconut Jelly is a favourite when it is available.
 This comes with peanuts usually, but last time I went I substituted the peanuts for strawberries and it was amazing!
 On a hot day in Summer, this one really hits the spot!

-Other menu items that make this place memorable, is the MIST IN THE WOODS Hot Chocolate Set.
+Other menu items that make this place memorable, is the Mist In The Woods Hot Chocolate Set.
 It features a house blend of lightly spiced hot chocolate, and comes with salted caramel gelato, raspberry drupelets, and toast-at-your-table home-made marshmallows.
-It’s cost is 16.95 and it looks pretty awesome!

 Dex 2 Rose is open 7 days and located at 377-379 Little Bourke St, Melbourne (turn down Racing Club Laneway).